evilbunny2008/IPv6Privacy/banip/cdn-ip-ranges.md

 ### List of known hostnames that reply to DoH/DoQ requests

-Since DoH implementations rely on hostnames, rather than IPs, using the below list in Adguard Home/Pihole etc may be a much more effective method of stopping DoH/DoQ DNS requests
+Since DoH/DoQ implementations usually rely on hostnames, rather than IPs, using the below list in Adguard Home/Pi-hole etc should be more effective at stopping DoH/DoQ DNS requests

  - https://adguardteam.github.io/HostlistsRegistry/assets/filter_52.txt